mrcavalcanti/mosaicoo/docs/sources/best-practices/_index.md

 # Best practices

-This section provides information about best practices for intermediate Grafana administrators and users.
+This section provides information about best practices for intermediate Mosaicoo administrators and users.
 Click on each of the links before for more information.

 - [Best practices for creating dashboards]({{< relref "best-practices-for-creating-dashboards" >}})
 - [Best practices for managing dashboards]({{< relref "best-practices-for-managing-dashboards" >}})